mirirtiqa/firefly-app/README.md

 This problem was chosen to solve using Firefly Algorithm.

-A basic framework is implemented here for using firefly algorithm to tackle any continuous optimisation problem.
 In this example, a multimodal cubic function was chosen as an objective function.

 The target is to minimise this function and get the value of the variables at the global minima.